Contact us today to start building a compliant global program.

 As most companies are starting to incorporate circular and carbon-reduction processes into their business models, IT asset lifecycle will feature as part of the journey.
 Your ITAD vendor should be able to help you conscientiously reduce waste, reclaim raw materials for remanufacturing, increase reuse levels and incorporate considerations for the entire lifecycle of a product into the design process.

-When interviewed recently, SRS CEO Steve Skurnac suggests companies who will make it in the future will be those that “partner effectively with the entire circular supply chain to optimize collections, efficiently process material and find sustainable homes for the recovered commodities.”
+Industry experts suggest companies who will make it in the future will be those that “partner effectively with the entire circular supply chain to optimize collections, efficiently process material and find sustainable homes for the recovered commodities.
 Working with a single provider can reduce logistics, and is often more carbon efficient than multiple suppliers due to having a large global network.

 The cost of a secure and responsible ITAD program is seldom budgeted in advance which leads many companies to seek revenue-neutral options.